 TAIL OF THE HORIZON

 Sam immigrated to a European city and does not feel at home.
-His integration to a new life is entwined with a sort of integration classes that he has to attend.
-He needs to become a believable character if he wants to adapt to this city.
+His adaptation to his new life is entwined with a sort of integration classes that he has to attend.
+He needs to become a believable character if he wants to be part of this city.
 Sam is a delivery rider and has no real interest in his job, but he tries to make it work.

-Sam feels alienated and lonely in the city filled with purpose and a faraway success.
-Everything has somehow become pointless, bringing him Into isolation and confusion about his real identity.
-He doesn’t know himself anymore and has forgotten his dreams.
+Sam feels alienated and lonely in the city filled with purpose and faraway success.
+Everything has somehow become pointless, bringing him into confusion about his identity.

 Sam is a guy who seems familiar, but is unfamiliar to you.
 He is recognizable, yet unrecognizable.
 He has a face you cannot remember; yet you have seen it many times before.
 Sam is your Uber Driver, Delivero rider and someone who looks after your luggage

 at airports, cleans your office when you finish work.
 Sam is in this case a guy, but there are girls like Sam.
 Sam has a friendly face, but is not someone you would like to date.
 He seems kind, but he is not someone you would consider a friend.
 Sam is someone who stays

 anonymous.
 He needs to change a lot, before he can be perceived as a great person in this city.

 So, who is Sam?
 What does Sam want?
 What were his dreams before these got shattered?
 Maybe he doesn’t know them anymore, or maybe he has forgotten what he really wants, since this city is only interested in knowing what he can do, or will do, and not what he

 wants to do, or needs to do.